Business rates: 2017 Revaluation

 The rateable value is assessed by the Valuation Office Agency, which is an agency of HM Revenue and Customs.

 A property's rateable value is an assessment of the annual rent the property would rent for if it were available to let on the open market at a fixed valuation date.

 - Until 31 March 2017, the rateable values will be based on a valuation date of 1 April 2008.

 - From 1 April 2017, the rateable values will be based on the valuation date of 1 April 2015.

-The VOA regularly reassess and update the rateable values of all business properties usually every five years.
-This is called a Revaluation.
 This is done to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
 Revaluation does not raise extra revenue overall.